bachu-mahe/ChIP-Seq-Pipeline/README.md

 * macs.config is a config file for MACS2 to find peaks.
 ChIP sample and control (input or IgG) with their label concatenated by comma form a line, e.g. chip_sample_id,control_id,sample_name. chip_sample_id or control_id are expected the basename of the FASTQ files wihtout the trailing ".fastq" or ".fastq.gz".

+* Currently, the pipeline fully supports hg19, mm10 and partially supports GRCh38 and GRCm38.
+Contact us for other genomes.

 ###Additional options can be used:
 * -resume                         --> to resume the previous failed run